sverweij/mscgen_js/msgenny.md

 ---------------
 We often find ourselves starting a sequence chart in *ms genny*, and, when we're done, converting it to *mscgen* (one click in the on line demo).
-After that we finish it of with coloring or directly save the source the documentation.
+After that we either finish it with coloring or directly save the source to the documentation.

 When in a hurry we directly use the rendered output from *ms genny*.